 Watering

-Because of its large leaves and fast growth rate, the magnolia is a water-loving plant.
+The magnolia is a water-loving plant because of its large leaves and fast growth rate.
 Although fully established, it should only be watered in severe drought.

-Water the magnolia as soon as the soil is 1 to 2 inches dry.
+Water the magnolia when the soil is 1 to 2 inches dry.
 This watering schedule should be followed for the first 2 years after planting.

 The amount of water should be at least 2 gallons.
 If the tree is taller than 5 feet, 3 gallons or more will be needed.

 Avoid watering magnolia trees in late fall and winter.
-This is when the tree needs to rest and excess water around the roots can cause damage.
+This is when the tree needs to rest; excess water around the roots can cause damage.

 Read more: How Much Water Does A Magnolia Tree Need?